James-Lu-none/nycu-network-security/ch2/hw/readme.md

 ## The difficult points you've figured during implementation (Or where to you find such resources.)

+1. Implementing file I/O operations: We utilized Java's built-in libraries for file handling
+2. GUI development: We used Java Swing to create a user-friendly interface, importing and utilizing libraries such as `java.awt.*`, `javax.swing.*`, and drag-and-drop support (`DropTarget`, `DropTargetListener`, `DataFlavor`).
+We also handled file operations with `java.io.File` and `java.nio.file.Files`, and integrated AES core functions from our own package.
+Online resources and examples guided us in implementing features like file chooser dialogs, drag-and-drop, and responsive event handling.
+3. Error handling and logging: We implemented `Consumer<String> logConsumer` to refactor logging, allowing for flexible log output in both GUI and TUI modes.
+4. Environment variable management: We researched best practices for handling environment variables in Java applications.
+5. Recursive file processing: We implemented recursive directory traversal to handle files in nested directories.

 ## Additional features you've implemented